-Pope lands in Canada, set for apologies to Indigenous groups
+Pope lands in Canada, set for apologies to indigenous groups

 Assembly of First Nations National Chief RoseAnne Archibald, one of the country's most prominent Indigenous leaders, said several members of her family attended residential schools, including a sister who died at one in Ontario.
 She described it as "an institution of assimilation and genocide."

-During her fight to Alberta, “I was just so overcome with emotion and there were different times on the plane where I really had to stop myself from breaking into a deep sob,” she said.
-“I realized that I am an intergenerational trauma survivor and there are so many people like me.”
+During her flight to Alberta, she said, "I was just so overcome with emotion and there were different times on the plane where I really had to stop myself from breaking into a deep sob," she said.
+"I realized that I am an intergenerational trauma survivor and there are so many people like me."

-The Canadian government has admitted that physical and sexual abuse were rampant in the state-funded Christian schools that operated from the 19th century to the 1970s.
-Some 150,000 Indigenous children were taken from their families and forced to attend in an effort to isolate them from the influence of their homes, Native languages and cultures and assimilate them into Canada’s Christian society.
+The Canadian government has admitted that physical and sexual abuse was rampant in the state-funded Christian schools that operated from the 19th century to the 1970s.
+Some 150,000 Indigenous children were taken from their families and forced to attend to isolate them from the influence of their homes, Native languages and cultures and assimilate them into Canada's Christian society.

 Canada's Truth and Reconciliation Commission in 2015 had called for a papal apology to be delivered on Canadian soil, but it was only after the 2021 discovery of the possible remains of around 200 children at the former Kamloops residential school in British Columbia that the Vatican mobilized to comply with the request.